richardpeng/sql-layer-adapter-activerecord/README.md

 ## Contributing

-If you wouldd like to contribute a feature or bugfix, thanks!
+If you would like to contribute a feature or bugfix, thanks!
 To make sure your fix/feature has a high chance of being added, please read the following guidelines.
 First, ask on the Google list, IRC, or post a ticket on github issues.
 Second, make sure there are tests!
 We will not